 The Alice and Eleonore Schoenfeld Symphonic Hall is named for longtime Thornton faculty members Alice and Eleonore Schoenfeld.
 Alice Schoenfeld, a professor at Thornton for more than half a century, committed $3 million for the project.
 Named in October 2012, the 3,700-square-foot space is the first dedicated orchestra rehearsal hall in USC Thornton’s long history.

 Tommy’s Place, located in the Ronald Tutor Campus Center, features concerts, comedy shows, and other campus events.
 Regularly hosting concerts by Thornton Popular Music program, the capacity varies from 150 to 318 depending on the setup of the venue.
-To learn more, visit the Tommy’s Place is owned and operated by Trojan Event Services.
+Tommy’s Place is owned and operated by Trojan Event Services.

 Finding a venue

 For information on the location of the venues on the University Park campus, please go to the visit Thornton page.